alvivar/flatmove/README.md

 ```
 usage: flatmove.py [-h] [-y] [-m] [-d] source [destiny]

-Move all files (including files in subfolders) from a path to another (without
+Moves all files (including files in subfolders) from a path to another
-the subfolders)
+(without the subfolders)

 positional arguments:
   source       all files under this path will be moved